dysonfrost/docker-apps/vaultwarden/README.md

 Create your admin user, then don't forget to reset this variable to `false` and finally restart your container.

-*NOTE: You can also configure bitwarden_rs to send user invitation emails via a SMTP agent, please refer to the [bitwarden_rs wiki](https://github.com/dani-garcia/bitwarden_rs/wiki/SMTP-configuration) for more information.*
+*NOTE: You can also configure vaultwarden to send user invitation emails via a SMTP agent, please refer to the [vaultwarden wiki](https://github.com/dani-garcia/vaultwarden/wiki/SMTP-configuration) for more information.*

 ## Dotenv